How to Use a Private Mortgage

 Secure the Loan

-A borrower (who has the ability and every intention to repay) may die or get sued unexpectedly.
-If the property is held in the borrower’s name only — without a properly filed lien — creditors can go after their home or pressure the borrower to use the home’s value to satisfy a debt.
+A borrower may die or get sued unexpectedly.
+If the property is held in the borrower’s name only—without a properly filed lien—creditors can go after their home or pressure the borrower to use the home’s value to satisfy a debt.
 A secured mortgage helps protect the lender’s interest, assuming everything is structured correctly.
-In fact, the term "mortgage" technically means "security" — not "loan."
+In fact, the term "mortgage" technically means "security"—not "loan."

 Securing a loan with property may also help with taxes.
 For example, the borrower might be able to deduct interest costs on the loan, but only if the loan is properly secured.
 Talk with a local tax preparer or CPA for more details and ideas.

-If you’re considering a private mortgage, think like a “traditional” lender (although you can still offer better rates and a more consumer-friendly product).
+If you’re considering a private mortgage, think like a “traditional” lender.
 Imagine what could go wrong, and structure the deal so that you are not dependent on good luck, good memories, or good intentions.

-For documentation (loan agreements and filing liens, for example), work with qualified experts.
+For documentation, work with qualified experts.
 Talk to local attorneys, your tax preparer, and others who can help guide you through the process.
 If you're working with large sums of money, this isn't a DIY project.
 Several online services can handle everything for you, and local service providers can also do the job.
 Ask exactly which services are provided, including:

 - Will you get written mortgage agreements?